skupperproject/refdog/input/commands/site/create.md

 Note that Skupper routers are stateless, and they restart after failure.
 This already provides a high level of availability.
-Enabling HA goes further and serves to reduce the window of downtime caused by restarts.
+Enabling HA goes further and reduces the window of downtime caused by restarts.

 <table class="fields"><tr><th>Default</th><td>False</td><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td><tr><th>See also</th><td><a href="">Advanced deployment options</a></td></table>